Yes, but with caution.

 slippage is avoided

-How to recognize the ABS warning light
+How to recognize the ABS warning light on the dashboard

 The ABS indicator light usually appears as: